 3. Stress free.
 Yes, I can’t ignore the fact that we left jobs and school and activities behind for a year.
 We were living a much less stressful daily existence and it was healthy.
 There are still real pressures while traveling but being “unplugged” was healthy and provided for a valuable lesson about the stress we tolerate here.
 Trying to reduce stress and too much structure (over-scheduling) has been part of our return plan – but the reality is that living in the US with jobs and two children makes for a hectic daily schedule.
 That reality has added stress to our lives and we continue to try and find the elusive “balance”.

 4. Eating healthy.
 Part of traveling is enjoying the food.
 It is ironic that it is often the food that makes travelers sick.
-We were part lucky but we were also vigilant about monitoring what we ate on the road.
+We were part lucky but we were also vigilant about monitoring what we ate on the road, making sure to visit any health food store that appealed to us over the street food.
 I attribute our not getting sick to that.
 In many places, we never drank the water unless it was bottled.
 Not even to brush our teeth.
 We also avoided fruits you couldn’t peel and salads.
 If it was fried or cooked we generally ate it.
 We tried most things in every country – including occasional “street food”.
 In sum, we ate a lot of organic, local, fresh food throughout the world and very little processed food.
 Eating healthy in the USA is definitely possible – but compared to many places it is more expensive.
 Also, there are also plenty of ways to eat poorly here at home and it is difficult to avoid the temptation of quick, processed, fried, fatty and fast foods.

 5.Good healthcare.
 We had our shots before we left.
 We took anti-maleria meds where we needed to.
 We had everything we needed before we left and were able to find pharmacies around the world to get us staples when we needed them.
 Preventative healthcare, our general good health, and a lifetime of good healthcare prepared us for a year of traveling.
 I can’t say enough about starting with a good foundation as a means to help you stay healthy.